-If completing this form by hand, please use black or blue pen and print clearly.

-Send your completed form to the General Manager of the Council.

-A code of conduct complaint must be accompanied by the prescribed lodgement fee of 50 fee units (\$75.50 in 2015/16).

-CONTACT DETAILS (of person making t the complaint)

-Name: Telephone (mobile):

-Address (Residential): Telephone (work):

-Address (Postal): Telephone (home):

-Email address:

-SUMMMARY OF COMPLAINT

-Name of each councillor who you believe has contravened the Council's Code of Conduct

-(may include more than one councillor if complaint relates to the same behaviour and same code of conduct contravention):

-Provisions of the Council's Code of Conduct that you believe each councillor has contravened:
+LOCAL GOVERNMENT CODE OF CONDUCT COMPLAINT FORM INTRODUCTION This form is designed to help you comply with section 28V (Making a code of conduct complaint against councillor) under the Local Government Act 1993 .
+All complaints must be in writing a or councillors allegedly committe Conduct.
+All complaints must be in writing and be lodged within 6 months after the councillor or councillors allegedly committed the contravention of the Council's Code of Conduct.
+INSTRUCTIONS If completing this form by hand, please e use black or blue pen ) and print clearly.
+Send your completed form to the G eneral Manager of t he Council.
+A code of conduct complaint must of 50 fee units (\$75.50 in 2015/16 the prescribed lodgement fee CONTACT DETAILS (of person making t the complaint) Name: Telephone (mobile): Address (Residential): Telephone (work): Address (Postal): Telephone (home): Email address: SUMMMARY OF COMPLAINT Name of each councillor who you believe has contravened the Council's Code of Conduct (may include more than one councillor if complaint relates to the same behaviour and same code of conduct contravention): Provisions of the Council's Code of Conduct that you believe each councillor has contravened:

 Date(s) of incident(s):

 Location(s) of incident(s):

 DETAILS OF THE BEHAVIOUR OF EACH CONTRAVENTION (further information COUNCILLOR THAT CONSTITUTES THE ALLEGED may be attached)

-WITNESSES (include anyone with know vledge of what happened)
+WITNESSES (include anyone with know lodge of what happened)

+VVITNESSES (Include anyone with know neuge or what happeneu)

-YES NO OF CONDUCT COMPLAINT ABOUT THIS MATTER?
+HAVE YOU PREVIOUSLY MADE A CODE OF CONDUCT COMPLAINT ABOUT THIS MATTER?

 If yes, when did you make the com plaint?

 DESIRED OUTCOME OF COMPLAINT

-happen as a result of lodging this complaint:
+Please explain what you would like to happen as a result of lodging this complaint:

-PLEASE SIGN AND DATE SIGNATURE:
+PLEASE SIGN AND DATE

+SIGNATURE:

 Date: